whiteribbonalliance/dashboard-api/README.md

 ## What does this API do?

-This API is used for providing campaign data to display in a dashboard.
-To add a new campaign you can create a new configuration for the campaign with the required data and run the API, the data will become immediately available through the endpoints.
-For more information on how to do this, continue reading the documentation below.
+This API is used for providing campaign data to display in the front-end dashboard.
+Follow the steps at section `How to create a new campaign`.
+Once a new campaign was added, the data will become available through the endpoints.
+For more information, continue reading the documentation below.

 ## Environment variables: